Hakata Station

 Fukuokakuko (Fukuoka Airport)

-Fukuoka’s busy airport, which serves as a gateway to the whole Kyushu region of Japan, is conveniently located only a few kilometers from Hakata Station, which is two stops away on the subway.
+Fukuoka’s busy airport, which serves as a gateway to the whole Kyushu region of Japan, is conveniently located only a few kilometers from Hakata Station.
+Fukuoka Airport Station is two stops from Hakata on the subway and connects directly with the Domestic Terminal.
+For the International Terminal, transfer by free shuttle bus between the domestic and international terminal buildings.

 Train fare: 260 yen